 For 2021-22, tuition at the School of Foreign Service is $59,784 (QR 218,212), and it rises about six percent each year.
 Books, housing (if necessary) and other fees are extra.
 For more information on our tuition and fees, please visit the tuition page on our website.

 I do not have the money to pay the tuition at GU-Q. Can I get a scholarship?

-Georgetown offers need based grants and a limited number of merit scholarships.
-The College Scholarship Service (CSS) Profile is required to determine eligibility for grant and scholarship assistance.
+Georgetown offers need based grants and the College Scholarship Service (CSS) Profile is required to determine eligibility for grant and scholarship assistance.
 If you would like to be considered, you must complete the CSS Profile by February 1.
 Most students at Georgetown have some combination of scholarship, financial aid grants, and self-funding.
 See our Financial Aid page for information.
 Qatari students may apply for full scholarships through the Ministry of Administrative Development, Labor & Social Affairs, and sponsorships through private companies.

 Georgetown University practices “need-blind” admissions; an applicant’s ability to meet college costs is not a criterion for admission.
 U.S. citizens and permanent residents (green card holders) may be eligible for federally funded student loans and should submit for consideration a FAFSA form for consideration to Georgetown University (This will be required if applying for Qatar Foundation Financial Aid).

 If I study in Qatar and my family does not have a home there, where will I live?

 HBKU housing is located within Education City.
 Male and female students live in separate apartment blocks.
 Each residence hall floor has community kitchens and laundry rooms, and lounges for study and social space.
 There are four room options: a residence hall room and three apartment styles.
 All freshmen are assigned a residence hall room and their rooms are grouped together.
 For non-freshmen, apartments consist of studio, one- and two-bedroom apartments.
 In single occupancy residence hall rooms, each student has a private bedroom (even in a 2-bedroom apartment), bathroom, TV, and refrigerator.
 Only apartments have a kitchen in the unit.